 PLTW - Project Lead the Way

-Engineering Design & Development (12 grade - STEM Capstone Project)
+Engineering Design & Development (12 grade) PLTW Capstone

-Following Project Lead the Way's curriculum, the PLTW Engineering Design and Development course is a capstone course for the PLTW Engineering program.
-Students use knowledge obtained in previous courses to identify an issue and research and design a solution.
-Students may present the results of their solution to a panel of engineers.
+Following Project Lead the Way's curriculum, the PLTW Capstone course is the senior level project course.
+Students use knowledge obtained in previous STEM courses to identify an issue/problem, then research and design a solution.
+Students present the results of their solution to a panel of engineers and community members.

 Students apply the professional skills they have developed to document a design process including sketches, scale drawings, CAD models and drawings.
 Students will create a prototype of their solution, demonstrate and explain how it works.
-Engineering Design and Development students will graduate ready to take on any post-secondary program or career.
+By completing this kind of open-ended real-world project students will graduate ready to take on any post-secondary program or career.

 The project you do in this class can meet the requirement for the STEM Endorsed Diploma.
 STEM Capstone Project